citp/privacy-policy-historical/p/po/pop/popupdomination.com.md

 Generally, we do not rely on consent as a legal ground for processing your personal data, other than in relation to sending marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by emailing us at [privacy@popupdomination.com](mailto:privacy@popupdomination.com).
+You have the right to withdraw consent to marketing at any time by emailing us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#39494b504f585a40794956494c495d56545057584d505657175a5654).

 ### Purposes for processing your personal data

 Set out below is a description of the ways we intend to use your personal data and the legal grounds on which we will process such data.
 We have also explained what our legitimate interests are where relevant.

 We may process your personal data for more than one lawful ground, depending on the specific purpose for which we are using your data.
-Please email us at [privacy@popupdomination.com](mailto:privacy@popupdomination.com) if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+Please email us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#1767657e6176746e57677867626773787a7e7976637e78793974787a) if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 Purpose/Activity | Type of data | Lawful basis for processing
 ---|---|---